spack/spack-tutorial/tutorial_packaging.rst

 * its dependencies;
 * options for building from source; and
 * build commands.

+They can also define checks of the installed software that can be performed after the installation.

 Once we've specified a package's recipe, users can ask Spack to build the software with different features on any of the supported